 Katie Landes, Director, Georgia Statewide Afterschool Network

 Voices for Georgia’s Children aims to look at the needs of the whole child and to support children in all aspects of their development.
 Their work is strongly aligned with the Campaign’s four-pillar framework that recognizes the developmental needs of children as well as the need to keep them safe, offer support, and help them navigate complex environments or barriers that may arise in their learning experiences.

 Voices believes all children have the ability to succeed if they have access to healthy development, quality education, a positive learning climate, and support for social, emotional, or learning challenges.
-The common agenda highlights the need for an integrated system and reinforcing objectives that start with children and meet them where they are.
+The four-pillar framework highlights the need for an integrated system and reinforcing objectives that start with children and meet them where they are.

-Voices has taken an active role in policy discussions regarding school discipline and advocated for funding to support widespread use of Positive Behavioral Interventions and Supports (PBIS) in Georgia schools as a strategy for ensuring all children benefit from positive learning climates.
+Voices has taken an active role in policy discussions regarding positive learning climates by offering evidence-based solutions for school-based behavioral health, discipline, and funding to support widespread use of multi-tiered systems of support and Positive Behavioral Interventions and Supports in Georgia schools as strategies for ensuring that all children benefit from positive learning climates.

-Voices has helped engage stakeholders in child welfare reform efforts and started to convene stakeholders from across the state in discussing potential strategies for increasing the use of school-based health services as a means of increasing access to health care and improving education quality for children in underserved areas.
-School-based health centers have demonstrated a strong positive impact on school attendance, which is a fundamental building block of access to education.
+Voices has helped engage stakeholders in child welfare reform efforts and convenes stakeholders from across the state in discussing potential strategies for increasing the use of school-based health services as a means of increasing access to health care and improving education quality for children in underserved areas.
+School-based health services have demonstrated a strong positive impact on school attendance, which is a fundamental building block of access to education.

 To learn more about Voices, visit their website.